Problematy/goodmap/CONTRIBUTING.md

 ### Rule 1: Take it from issues

 We keep our issues on github fresh and clean.
 We put there feature requests, bugs, etc.
-If you want to help our project - do it!
+If you want to help in developing our project - do it!

 There are plenty of issues reported on github.
 Find one that suits you and make you change!
 Just rembember that...